tjungblu/octosql-plugin-etcdsnapshot/README.md

-# OctoSQL Plugin for ETCD (snapshots)
+# OctoSQL Plugin for ETCD

-This is a plugin to run queries against etcd snapshots.
+This is a plugin to run queries against etcd snapshots and raw database folders.
 This plugin is compatible with the key layout of Kubernetes.

-*Values are not support (yet).*
+*Values are not supported (yet).*

 The very basic example is listing all keys: